novalu/actions-on-google-typescript-template/README.md

 You can test your app by using your managers in the **src/TestApp.ts**.
 Run `npx gulp build` to transpile from source code and then `npx gulp run-test` to execute the `test` method.

-If you would to have your app automatically transpiled and executed when source code is changed, run `npx gulp`.
+If you would to have your app automatically transpiled and executed when source code is changed, run `npx gulp build-and-run continuous` or simply shorthand `npx gulp`.
 Whenever you make any changes in `.ts` files, project will be automatically recompiled using `tsc` and then executed.

 ## Debugging

+You can start debugging test app by running `npx gulp debug-test`.
+Similarly as running test continuously when source code is change, you can run continuously debugging by command `npx gulp build-and-debug-continuous`.

-If you want to write debugging info to both your console and Firebase Cloud Functions log, you can use class **src/utils/log/Logger.ts** as a dependency.
+If you want to write logging info to both your console and Firebase Cloud Functions log, you can use class **src/utils/log/Logger.ts** as a dependency.
 Then you can call methods `trace`, `debug`, `info`, `warn`, `error`, `fatal`.
 Logger use implementation depending on whether is app executed locally (library `signale`) or in Firebase Cloud Functions environment (simple console logging).

 If your function deployed to Firebase Cloud Functions is not working, most likely you'll find some useful info in Firebase console.
 Choose *Develop* > *Functions* > *Log*.